keiji-imai/blog/content/rants/aot/index.md

 > "I never thought that being sent to my death would turn out to be so utterly meaningless in the end."

 ![Comrades](images/comrades.png)
 > "Do you see them?
 Our comrades?
-They want to know what became of the hearts they gave."
+They want to know what became of the hearts they gave up."

 Why do people give up their lives for what they believe in?
 Even when they know their individual deaths would have a marginal impact?
 Attack on Titan shows you what it means to die for a cause and grapples with the morality of war.